 If my son or daughter joins a Greek letter organization, should alcohol be a concern?

 All sororities and fraternities have strict policies which regulate the consumption of alcohol at any chapter function.
 In addition to the regulatory policies, each chapter provides educational programming regarding drugs and alcohol use, abuse, and addiction, so that each individual member is able to make healthy, educated decisions if faced with these issues.

 Who is in charge, or who runs a fraternity or sorority?

 Each chapter has an executive board of student leaders who manage the every day operations, programming, and goal setting for the chapter.
 In addition to these students, each organization has a national headquarters staffed by professionals who regulate the operation of each chapter including policies, rules and regulations, fundraising, programming and individual chapter support.
-At Barry University, the Office of Center for Student Involvement oversees the fraternities and sororities.
+At Barry University, the Office of Student Life oversees the fraternities and sororities.
 The office acts as an advisor for each chapter, as well as a liaison between the chapters and their national organizations.

 How will my son or daughter's membership affect their grades and time management skills?